tiberiuiancu/ML-on-Knative-Characterization/README.md

 ### How to run

 1. make sure to have valid Python 3 and R installations
-2. install jupyter notebook with
+2. install jupyter notebook
 ```bash
 pip install jupyter notebook
 ```
-3. install the R kernel for jupyter
+3. install the R kernel for jupyter, by running the following R code
 ```R
 install.packages('IRkernel')
 IRkernel::installspec()